CanisYue/SoftwareTestingTermProject/JBench/SpotBugs/README.md

-Modify the src_dir and output_dir in multitest.sh. src_dir should be the path of benchmark-suite.
+Modify the src_dir and output_dir in multitest.sh.
+Here src_dir should be the path of benchmark-suite.

 ```
 ./scripts/multitest.sh